kjantzer/bui/presenters/notif/README.md

 On small screens, all `top*` anchors and all `bottom*` anchors will be stacked together

 ### `controller`
+Specify a different controller than the main.
+See "custom controller"

+## Custom Controller

 By default, all notifs will render to the `main` controller.
 The main controller will be created and appended to the the `document.body` when the first notif is presented (if it does not already exist)